Meet the BOARD OF vitality in Action Foundation

 Rusty is a lifelong below-knee amputee and has used a prosthesis since 1953.
 A pioneer in adaptive sporting, he learned to ice skate and developed water and alpine skiing techniques as a child.
 He was Director of Development and Finance for Discovery Living, Inc., a residential service agency for cognitively impaired adults, later serving on its Board.
 He was a tenured professor in the Department of Economics and Business, Cornell College of Iowa, retiring after 25 years.

-Since then he has devoted his energies to developing adaptive ice skating.
+Since then he has devoted his energies to developing Vitality In Action Foundation.
 Rusty holds a Bachelor of Business Administration from Wichita State University and an M.A. in Industrial Relations from the University of Iowa, conducting his studies in the areas of Labor Productivity and Employment of People With Disabilities.

 Harvey Siegelman, Vice-President

-In 2016, a broken femur, two years of surgery and a year of learning to walk again has given Harvey the perspective of the issues confronting anyone with a physical handicap.
+In 2016, a broken femur, two years of surgery and a year of learning to walk again has given Harvey a perspective of the issues confronting anyone with a physical handicap.

 Nancy is a community banker and nonprofit real estate developer.
-She was on the Board of the Greater Des Moines Home Builder ’s Association.
-She worked for federal government in the Department of Agriculture, Rural Development, Department of Treasury and the Department of Housing and Urban Development until her retirement in 2013.
+She was on the Board of the Greater Des Moines Home Builder’s Association.
+She worked for federal government in the Department of Agriculture, Rural Development, Department of Treasury and the Department of Housing and Urban Development.
 She was also vice president of the Federal Home Loan Bank of Des Moines.
-In that position her team managed the affordable housing grant and loan programs in a five state area.
-During her tenure there, she was awarded the Department of Treasury President Clinton medal.

 She was active in Rotary International and participated in their exchange programs in Sweden and England during which time she became a Paul Harris Fellow.
-Her formal education includes a B.A. in Public Administration from Drake University and a Graduate School of Banking degree from the University of Wisconsin.
-She lives in Alexandria, Louisiana and Des Moines, Iowa with her husband, federal administrative rules judge Kim Fields.
+Her education includes a B.A. in Public Administration from Drake University and a M.A.
+Banking from the University of Wisconsin.
+She lives in Des Moines, Iowa with her husband, federal administrative rules judge Kim Fields.

 His favorite response when asked how he his is “I’m a lot better now that you’re here.”